 Useful resources and information for current PhD and MS students, including Dissertation and Graduation requirements, Comprehensive Exams, TA guidelines, and travel support.

 Director of Graduate Studies is Mohammad Ghomi, who is assisted by Martin Engman and Kenya Payton.
-Prof. Ghomi overseas all aspects of the graduate program, Dr. Engman assists primarily with advising and assessments, and Ms. Payton is the Administrative Assistant of the program.
+Prof. Ghomi overseas all aspects of the graduate program, Dr. Engman assists primarily with advising and assessments, and Ms. Payton is the Academic Assistant of the program.

 All inquiries concerning our graduate programs, including questions from prospective and current students, may be sent to email@example.com.